What Makes a Good Copy Writer? Five Traits to Look For

 Strategic simply means starting with the end goal in mind.
 Working backwards, of course, dictates how the copy takes shape.

 Copy writers who don’t think strategically leave information gaps in their work.
-And when prospects don’t have the information they want or need to make a decision, they look elsewhere.
+And when prospects don’t have the information they want or need to make a decision, even when that info is a product testimonial, they look elsewhere.
 Once gone, it’s hard to get them back.

 3) Reliable: As Woody Allen said, 80% of success is showing up.
 No matter how talented a copy writer might be, if he doesn’t show up, he ain’t no good!